emmettbutler/bum_rush/blogpost.md

 appeared on Windows, not Mac, interestingly enough, but it still made it completely impossible to run the game on Windows.

-At this point I essentially gave up hope that we could get AIR's APIs to behave.
-I tested the issue in every configuration I could think of, with every type of controller we had available, and on many different versions of the AIR runtime, yet it persisted across all setups.
+I tested this issue in every configuration I could think of, with every type of controller we had available, and on many different versions of the AIR runtime, yet it persisted across all setups.
+After weeks of repeated testing, I was close to giving up on ever getting Adobe's API to behave.
 We were actually considering porting the game to a completely different language, since our original choice of Actionscript seemed not to be working out.
 Every once in a while I'd come back to the issue and try something else out, but the bug never changed.
 This went on for a while until an acquaintance from the independent games community gave me some advice about an open-source alternative to Adobe's broken driver.